Courtcircuits/tonerre.rs/README.md

 - [ ] Build a helper for building your producer easily.
 - [ ] Adding support for various asynchronous runtimes

-Please send me an email at radulescutristan@proton.me with the topic "[tonerre] Hi mihai ...", or just open an issue if you need any other feature non-listed above.
+Please send me an email at radulescutristan@proton.me with the subject "[tonerre] Hi mihai ...", or just open an issue if you need any other feature not listed above.

 ## Usage example